THE SKREN SUCCESSION

 “What the FUCK is that?”

 Jason looked up.
-David was standing over him, face red, veins visible in his neck.
+David stood over him, face red, veins visible on his neck.

-"You're feeding yourself into a goddamn machine.
-You think you can engineer your way to truth?"
-David grabbed the MiyoVox, looked at the scrolling metrics with disgust.
-"This is what's killing theater.
-You people with your optimization and your parameters.
+“You’re feeding yourself into a goddamn machine.
+You think you can engineer your way to a genuine performance?”
+David grabbed the MiyoVox and looked at the scrolling metrics with disgust.
+“This is what’s killing theater.
+You kids with your screens and optimization.
 GET OUT.
-Come back when you're ready to bleed for real, not for a fucking algorithm."
+Come back when you’re ready to bleed for real, not for a fucking algorithm.”

-Jason's face burned.
-His hands shook.
-He packed up the MiyoVox and left, sat in his car in the parking lot for half an hour, unable to drive, unable to cry, just sitting there listening to Big Black combined with rain drumming on the roof.
+Jason’s face burned.
+With hands that shook he packed up the MiyoVox and left.
+He sat in his car in the parking lot for half an hour, wanting to cry but unable to.
+Instead he drowned his thoughts with booming Big Black songs combined with rain drumming on the roof.

-But he came back the next day.
-He came back and worked harder.
-He left the MiyoVox in his car and stayed after rehearsal to practice his movements, to memorize everyone else's blocking so he'd never be in the wrong place.
-He watched David work with the leads and absorbed everything—the way he coaxed performances out of them, the way he made them strip away their defenses until something raw and real emerged.
+But he came back to rehearsal the next day.
+This time, he left the MiyoVox in his car and stayed after rehearsal to practice his movements.
+He memorized everyone else’s blocking so he would never be in the wrong place.
+He watched David work with the leads and absorbed everything about the way he coaxed performances out of them, the way he made them strip away their defenses until something raw and real emerged.
+Jason craved that rawness.

-But at night, alone in his room, Jason still pulled out the MiyoVox.
-Still recorded himself.
-Still watched the metrics climb: 7.8.
-Then 8.3.
-Then 8.9.
-He knew David would hate it, but the numbers felt like proof that he was improving.
-Proof that he mattered to something, even if it was just a machine.
+But at night, alone in his room, Jason couldn’t resist the MiyoVox’s gaze.
+He secretly recorded himself.
+He grinned to himself while watching the metrics climb: 7.8, then 8.3, then 8.9.
+He knew David would hate it, but the numbers felt like certified proof that he was improving.
+He mattered to something, even if it was just a machine.

-One night after a particularly brutal rehearsal where David had screamed at him for five straight minutes about being too calculated, too mechanical, Jason came home and found his mother already sealed in her ComfortView, his father already locked in his SonoScape tomb.
-The house was silent except for the ambient hum of their immersion systems.
+One night after a particularly brutal rehearsal where David screamed at the cast for five straight minutes about being too calculated and mechanical, Jason came home to find his mother already sealed in her ComfortView, and his father already locked in his SonoScape tomb.
+The house was silent except for the quiet hum of their headsets’ audio.

-Jason set up the MiyoVox in the hallway.
-Pointed it at his mother's door first.
-Through the gap, he could see her lying on the bed, the bulky visor strapped to her face, foam padding molded around her eyes, the thick cable snaking down to the beige console box on the floor.
-The soft blue glow at the edges of the headset illuminated her cigarette smoke.
-She wasn't moving, wasn't responding to anything in the physical world.
+Jason took out the MiyoVox in the hallway.
+He pointed it at his mother’s cracked door.
+Through the gap, he could see her lying on the bed, with the bulky visor strapped to her face, its thick cable snaking down to the beige console box on the floor.
+The soft blue glow at the edges of the headset illuminated her curling cigarette smoke.
+She didn’t move, wasn’t aware of anything in the physical world around her.

-Jason recorded for two minutes, then moved to his father's door.
-Same thing.
-His father sat upright in a chair, the SonoScape headphones covering his ears like a helicopter pilot's headset, eyes fixed on the primitive screen showing NPR audio waveforms and scrolling transcripts.
-He was nodding slightly, but to what?
-To nothing Jason could hear.
-To nothing in this room.
+Jason recorded her for two minutes; then he moved to his father’s door.
+There he found the same thing.
+His father sat upright in a chair, the bulky SonoScape headphones covering his ears.
+His eyes stayed fixed on the primitive screen that displayed NPR audio waveforms and scrolling transcripts.
+He nodded slightly, but to what?
+To nothing Jason could see in the real world.

 Back in his bedroom, Jason played the footage.
-The MiyoVox whirred through its analysis cycle.
-The green text scrolled:
+The MiyoVox whirred through its analysis cycle, and the green text scrolled:

 PERFORMANCE ANALYSIS COMPLETE.